P.O. Box 998

 10:00 AM - 2:00 PM

 See more animals on our Pet Adoptions page.
+Or use one of these adoption services:

 The Jackson County Animal Shelter was established in 1985 and is the only animal shelter in the county.
 It is located on three acres adjacent to the County soccer complex on Audubon Lane in Gautier, just off Highway 90.
 The shelter handles all animal control needs for all the county's municipalities.